This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Add the raspberries, blueberries, apple slices, and mandarin slices.
 Stir and muddle the mixture to release some of the fruit juices, making sure to leave some fruit whole.

-1 cup raspberries, 1 cup blueberries, 1 Granny Smith apple, 1 mandarin orange (or ½ regular orange)
+1 cup raspberries, 1 cup blueberries, 1 sweet, crisp apple (such as Honeycrisp, Fuji, or Cosmic Crisp), 1 mandarin orange (or ½ regular orange)

 • Add the Sauvignon Blanc and rosé.